Java Server SDK

 ### Private attributes

-Private attributes are user attributes used for evaluation but not forwarded to any integrations.
+Private attributes are user attributes that Statsig uses for evaluation but doesn't forward to any integrations.
 Use them for PII or sensitive data that you don't want to send to third-party services.

 import com.statsig.*;